millionsnake/millionsnake/README.md

 ## 🧠 Intellectual Pursuits and Perspectives

-Technology apart, my curiosity spans several domains:
+While technology forms the core of my professional interests, my curiosity extends into several diverse fields:

 - **Neuropsychology**: I am intrigued by the mechanisms of human cognition, and the interactions between neurobiology and psychological processes.